Renewable Resource Management

 Weekly hours: 2 Lecture hours and 3 Practicum/Lab hours

 Department: Soil Science

 Students will learn about the basic principles and applications of environmental modeling, and the sources of primary data and information needed to run models of this type.
 Selected environmental models will be used to illustrate model structure, class and function, as well as illustrate selected resource management and environmental issues, such as organic carbon storage, forest management, or greenhouse gas emissions.
-The development of a simple model will be explored using a standard spreadsheet package.
-Students also will be introduced to the elements of project management.

 Restriction(s): Open to students in the Bachelor of Science in Renewable Resource Management Program.

 Prerequisite(s): Successful completion of a minimum of 42 credit units university-level coursework.

 Note: Students with credit for RRM 321 will not receive credit for this course.

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.